 - Crossing branches: remove the smaller branch so the stronger one can grow without being harmed.

 - Broken and dead branches: a clean cut will help the tree heal.

 Low branches: get rid of branches that are low and are susceptible to damage (i.e. by an effect).
 You can likewise eliminate low branches for aesthetic functions.

 Keep soil healthy.

-Plant turf or some type of ground cover.
-Dead plant product will decay in the ground and enrich the soil.
-Make certain your plants can flourish in the shade and that their roots do not compete with the tree.
+- Plant grass or some kind of ground cover.
+Dead plant material will decay in the ground and enhance the soil.
+Ensure your plants can grow in the shade and that their roots do not compete with the tree.